VFabricio/vfj-page/posts/aoc1_1.md

 ### Computing the total fuel

 Suppose now that we have an array containing the masses of all the modules.
 We need to do two things: first, compute that the fuel for each one and then sum all of the results to get the total.
 For someone coming from an imperative background, this sounds like it call for a loop.
 In functional programming we reach for a [map](https://en.wikipedia.org/wiki/Map_(higher-order_function) "Wikipedia - Map") instead.
-The `map` function takes two arguments, a function and an array and returns a new array consisting of applying the function to all elements of the input array [^1].
+The `map` function takes two arguments, a function and an array and returns a new array consisting of applying the function to all elements of the input array <sup id="to-footnote-map">[1](#footnote-map)</sup>.

 So, if we have an array `moduleMasses` the corresponding fuel array is simply `map fuelFromMass moduleMasses`.
 Then we use the `sum` function to get the total value: